Bogdan131992/Project2-MemoryCardsGame/README.md

 ## supported screens

 - I used media queries (@media screen and (max-width:600px))
-- below 600 px, the playing cards are displayed only on two columns, and the size of the titles decreases.
+- below 600 px, the playing images are displayed only on two columns, and the size of the titles decreases.
 - To create a responsive website for all devices

 ## 8. Deployment